bitnobi/BitnobiMar2019Pilot/Deploy-Bitnobi.md

 sudo cp /etc/letsencrypt/live/demo.bitnobi.com/fullchain.pem bitnobiSslCerts/cert.pem
 ```

-For step 4 (Create and Run a Bitnobi Container) substitute the following command which includes a mount point for the certificates:
+For step 4 (Create and Run a Bitnobi Container) substitute the following command which includes a mount point for your certificate:
 ```
 docker run -it \
 -p 8000:8000 -p 8888:8888 \